ocaml-explore/explore/content/workflows/publishing-a-new-package-on-opam/index.md

 Now with your documentation and archive somewhere accessible, the last step is to generate the opam repository specific opam file and make a pull request to the central opam repository.
 To generate an opam file run `dune-release opam pkg` and to make the pull request `dune-release opam submit`.

-Note that all the commands have a very thorough and helpful `--help` page to explain in detail what they do.
+Note that all the commands have a very thorough and instructive `--help` page to explain in detail what they do.
 In summary, if everything is set up correctly you can run.

 ```
 $ dune-release lint